 The home prices have risen by 5.2% over the last year.
 Looking forward in this year, the Sacramento real estate market forecast is that home prices will continue to increase by 5.4%.
 Since 2015, the median home price in Sacramento has increased from $235,000 to $365,000.

-Here is the Sacramento real estate price appreciation graph by Zillow.
-It shows us the current home price appreciation forecast of 2.1% till May 2020.
+Here is the Sacramento, CA real estate price appreciation graph by Zillow.
+It shows us the current home price appreciation forecast of 5.4% till Dec 2020.

 Sacramento Housing Market Forecast 2019 – 2021

-The Sacramento housing market forecast for the 3 years ending with the 3rd Quarter of 2021 is also positive.
-The accuracy of the Sacramento housing market trend prediction is 74%.
-Accordingly, LittleBigHomes.com estimates that the probability for rising home prices in Sacramento, CA is 74% during this period.
-If this Housing Market Forecast is correct, home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.
+Here is a short and crisp Sacramento housing market forecast for the 3 years ending with the 3rd Quarter of 2021.
+The accuracy of this forecast for Sacramento is 74% and it is predicting a positive trend.
+The LittleBigHomes.com estimates that the probability for rising home prices in Sacramento is 74% during this period.
+If this price forecast is correct, the Sacramento home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.

 Check this page each quarter for updates to the Sacramento, California Real Estate Forecast.

 Sacramento Housing Market Trends

 We shall now discuss some of the most recent housing trends in the Sacramento area and compare it with past couple of years.
 We shall mainly discuss about median home prices, inventory, economy, growth and neighborhoods, which will help you understand the way the local real estate market moves in this region.
 The Sacramento housing market is healthy and that the city remains a choice landing spot for coastal emigres tired of skyrocketing housing costs and long commutes.